odclcslkrpb5k/batman/README.md

 * `DELETE` returns status `200`

 Unless there's an error.
 Errors from rule violations will return status `400`.
 Queries referencing invalid or non-existent keys will return status `404`.
+Unexpected server errors will return `500`, because we're not animals.

 ## API routes